 Councilwoman Wanda Halbert was elected to the Memphis City Council in October, 2007.
-She joins the City Council after serving on the Memphis Board of Education November 2000 to December 2007.
+She joined the City Council after serving on the Memphis Board of Education November 2000 to December 2007.
 As Commissioner, Halbert served as the Memphis City Schools' (MCS) Board President in 2005.
-A graduate of Kirby High School, having attended State Technical Institute at Memphis, Bethel College, and the University of Memphis, Councilwoman Halbert was employed 24 years in the Information Technology Division at FedEx Services responsible for administrative and project management duties.
+A graduate of Kirby High School, having attended State Technical Institute at Memphis, Bethel College, and the University of Memphis where she studied organizational management, Councilwoman Halbert was employed 25 years in the Information Technology Division at FedEx Services responsible for administrative and project management duties.

 As a second term council member, Councilwoman Halbert served four years as both Budget and Education Chair.
-For the second year, she currently serves as the Economic Development Chair and serves on the /Tourism/Technology, Housing and Community Development, Audit, Memphis Light Gas & Water, Parks, Planning & Zoning, Personnel/Intergovernmental/Annexation, Public Safety & Homeland Security, Public Services & Neighborhoods committees and more.
+She currently serves as the Economic Development Chair and serves on the /Tourism/Technology, Housing and Community Development, Audit, Memphis Light Gas & Water, Parks, Planning & Zoning, Personnel/Intergovernmental/Annexation, Public Safety & Homeland Security, Public Services & Neighborhoods committees and more.

 Councilwoman Halbert was applauded by her constituents to be the first member of the council to document and detail district statistics and demographics including, listing all schools, community development corporations, neighborhood associations, libraries, community centers, parks, assets, funded and rehab Housing and Community Development projects, demolitions, condemnations, bank owned properties and more (Learn More Here).
 This information also contained detailed statistics on crime and Memphis Police Department's District 4 Blue Crush Data.